santhosh-rajendraswamy/online-store-app/README.md

      1. [Buhler logo](logos/buhler-logo.svg) - The logo should be clickable and should land onto "Product List" page on click.
      2. Current date and time.
-     3. Cart details - the user should be able to navigate to "Checkout" page on click.
+     3. Cart details - The placeholder should show count of products in cart.
+The user should be able to navigate to "Checkout" page on click.

    ![Header](snapshots/header.png)